Inner knee pain most often comes from the MCL, medial meniscus, pes anserine bursa, or the cartilage changes of osteoarthritis

 Lie face down with your legs straight.
 Slowly bend one knee, bringing the heel toward the glutes, then lower with control.
 Do three sets of 15 per side.
 If you have resistance bands, loop one around the ankle for added challenge.
 Balanced hamstring strength protects the medial meniscus and reduces strain on the posterior knee structures.

-For more context on how these exercises fit into a complete knee program, the guide on knees hurt after running covers related muscle imbalances that affect the entire knee joint.
+For more context on how these exercises fit into a complete knee program, the guide on knees that hurt after running covers related muscle imbalances that affect the entire knee joint.

 When to See a Doctor